LappleApple/techevangelism101/README.md

 You might think of your evangelist's role scope in a similar way.
 But evangelism can mean so much more.
 As tech evangelist, I pursued goals for the organization that combined PR, community management (internal and external), candidate sourcing, tech-blogging, social media, and random other topics relevant to goals A+B. It was just up to me to prioritize, which I could do thanks to the high level of trust we gave to each other.

-In Feburary 2015, I hopped the pond and spent a year doing tech evangelism at [Zalando](https://tech.zalando.com/).
-Over the year, I got more focused on what I really wanted to do: open source evangelism and promoting agile values and methodologies as a way to enhance team culture.
-These days, I focus on [open source](https://zalando.github.io/) evangelism/culture-building and agile coachy/producer-y stuff.
+In Feburary 2015, I moved to Berlin to do tech evangelism at [Zalando](https://tech.zalando.com/).
+In 2016, I decided to specialize in open source evangelism and promoting agile values and methodologies as a way to enhance team culture.
+So I became Zalando's [open source](https://zalando.github.io/) evangelist, while taking on a second role as an agile coach in the Search department.
 Meanwhile, Gilt hired a new tech evangelist.
-From what I've heard, he's great!
+He's now at GitLab.

 ### Before You Hire: Some Tips for Your Approach